 FRED FLEISHER

-My work practice employs images and objects that allow me to address the cultural mindscape that surrounds everyday life.
-Mining aspects of life and culture, I make visible those things that might otherwise go unnoticed while making associations with disparate forms and influences.
+My work employs images and objects that allow me to address the mindscape that surrounds everyday life.
+Mining aspects of life and culture, I make visible those things that might otherwise go unnoticed while making associations with disparate forms and influences, often found within American society.

-My work, while being grounded in two- and three-dimensional platforms, is eclectic.
+While being grounded in two- and three-dimensional platforms, my work is eclectic.
 That is by design as I remain open to any and all media that are necessary to achieve my result.
-Thus, my practice is interdisciplinary and this cross-media methodology finds its way into my paintings, sculptures, installations, drawings, photographs and videos.
+Thus, my practice is interdisciplinary and this cross-media methodology finds its way into my paintings, sculptures, installations, drawings, photographs, videos and performances.

 I was born in Pennsylvania and live and work in Brooklyn, NY.
 After an enlistment in the army I earned a BFA and BS from Penn State and an MFA from Queens College, CUNY.
 Currently my work is affiliated with TFLR Contemporary - a communal, collaborative endeavor based in Brooklyn, NY.
 I have had a number of solo, two and three person exhibitions and have been included in many notable group exhibits.
 I have worked with curators, both nationally and internationally and over the last several years I have undertaken some curatorial endeavors, collaborating with other curators and artists.
 I am also an Assistant Professor of Visual Arts at SUNY, College at Old Westbury.